Differentially Private Quantiles with Smaller Error: Experiments

 \section{Experiments}

-For our experiments, which are publicly available on GitHub\footnote{\href{https://github.com/NynsenFaber/DP_CC_quantiles}{https://github.com/NynsenFaber/DP\_CC\_quantiles}}, we use a variant of the $k$-ary tree $\cc$ mechanism introduced in \cite{andersson2024count} with two-sided geometric noise, and $\mathsf{SingleQuantile}$ implemented as the exponential mechanism \cite{DBLP:conf/icml/KaplanSS22, DBLP:conf/stoc/Smith11}.
-Similarly to Kaplan et al.~\cite{DBLP:conf/icml/KaplanSS22}, we construct two real-valued datasets by adding small Gaussian noise to the \texttt{AdultAge} and \texttt{AdultHours} datasets \cite{adult_2}.
-Unlike their approach, however, we scale the dataset by duplicating each data point ten times, resulting in approximately $n = 500{,}000$ entries.
+For our experiments (code is open-sourced\footnote{\href{https://github.com/NynsenFaber/DP_CC_quantiles}{https://github.com/NynsenFaber/DP\_CC\_quantiles}}), we use a variant of the $k$-ary tree $\cc$ mechanism introduced in \cite{andersson2024count} with two-sided geometric noise, and $\mathsf{SingleQuantile}$ implemented as the exponential mechanism \cite{DBLP:conf/icml/KaplanSS22, DBLP:conf/stoc/Smith11}.
+Similarly to Kaplan et al.~\cite{DBLP:conf/icml/KaplanSS22}, we construct two real-valued datasets by adding small Gaussian noise to the \texttt{AdultAge} and \texttt{AdultHours} datasets \cite{adult_2}; both datasets, corresponding to ages and hours worked per week, exist on the interval $[0, 100]$; we use this as our data domain.
+Unlike their approach, however, we scale the dataset by duplicating each data point 12 times (preserving multiset ranks), resulting in approximately $n = 500{,}000$ entries.
 This allows us to analyze a large number of quantiles without needing to resort to merging techniques.
+Concretely, the gap assumption for our parameters is 0.005, so up to 200 equally-spaced quantiles could be answered.
+The distribution of these datasets are detailed in Appendix~\ref{appendix: experiments}.
 To ensure a minimum spacing of $1/n$ between data points, we add $i/n$ to the $i$th element in the sorted dataset.
-For each $m \in \{10, 20, \dots, 200\}$, we randomly sample 200 quantiles from the set of 250 uniformly spaced quantiles $\{ i/251 : i = 1, \dots, 250 \}$, and run experiments on both datasets.
-We evaluate the mechanism under both substitute and add/remove adjacency, using $\varepsilon = 1$ and $\delta = 10^{-16}$ as the privacy parameters.
-The $y$-axis in our results reports the average maximum rank error, with 95\% confidence intervals computed via bootstrapping.
-Results are shown in Figure~\ref{fig: utility}: the first two plots (from the left) correspond to the substitute adjacency, while the remaining plots correspond to the add/remove adjacency.
+For each $m \in \{10, 20, \dots, 200\}$, we randomly sample $m$ quantiles from the set of $250$ uniformly spaced quantiles $\{ i/251 : i = 1, \dots, 250 \}$, and run experiments on both datasets.
+This sampling procedure is performed independently for each experiment, ensuring that the reported results represent an average over both good and bad instantiations of the problem.
+We evaluate the mechanism under both substitute and add/remove adjacency, using $\varepsilon = 1$ and $\delta = 10^{-16} \ll \frac{1}{n^2}$ as the privacy parameters.
+Additional experiments with varying privacy budgets are presented in Appendix~\ref{app:experiments}.
+The $y$-axis in our results reports the average maximum rank error, with 95\% confidence intervals computed via bootstrapping over $200$ experiments.
+Results are shown in Figure~\ref{fig: utility}: the first two plots (from the left) correspond to substitute adjacency, while the remaining plots correspond to add/remove adjacency.